 Department of Legal Languages

-• CERTIFICATION CENTER for SPECIALIZED LANGUAGES
+• CENTER FOR CERTIFICATION IN SPECIALIZED LANGUAGES

 Director: Yura JEANJEAN